Protesters in Elizabeth City join statewide marches for transparency in wake of Andrew Brown Jr.’s death

 The organizations are demanding transparency and accountability following the fatal shooting of Andrew Brown Jr. by Pasquotank County sheriff’s deputies on April 21.
 Deputies were serving drug-related search and arrest warrants when Brown was fatally shot at a home on Perry Street in Elizabeth City.

-As of 6 p.m.
-Tuesday, there were at least 50 protesters marching through the streets in Elizabeth City, many of whom have been protesting since Brown died April 21.
+At least 50 protesters marched through the streets in Elizabeth City Tuesday night, many of whom have been protesting since Brown died April 21.

 The protesters were followed by numerous vehicles, some with their hazard lights on.

-They want a “patterns-or-practices” investigation into the Pasquotank sheriff’s office and District Attorney’s Office by the U.S. Department of Justice Civil Rights Division.
+They want a “patterns-or-practices” civil rights investigation into the Pasquotank sheriff’s office and District Attorney’s Office by the U.S. Department of Justice Civil Rights Division.

-Protesters said they will keep marching until some consequences are faced by sheriff’s deputies.
+Protesters said they will keep marching until some consequences are faced by sheriff’s deputies and the sheriff himself.

+The Pasquotank County chapter of the NAACP has called on Sheriff Tommy Wooten to resign and for the three deputies that fired their weapons to be fired.

 Protesters have also been asking the North Carolina General Assembly to change the law concerning the release of body camera footage.
 As it currently stands, the law requires a petition to be filed with a Superior Court judge who determines whether to authorize that release.